 Below is a short video tutorial that explains the components of the margin of safety formula, why the margin of safety is an important metric, and an example calculation.

-This has been a guide to the margin of safety formula.
 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA) certification, designed to transform anyone into a world-class financial analyst.

 Learn more about the use of the margin of safety in these contexts: